 What is furniture salve used for?

-In that situation, use a 0000 steel wool pad and apply wax in circular motions.
-Don’t use too much of the furniture salve because you’ll be wiping off the excess.
+A good reason to make this furniture polish is to go over the top of a piece that’s already finished.
+Simply use a 0000 steel wool pad or a natural bristle brush and apply furniture salve in circular motions.
+Don’t use too much because you’ll be wiping off the excess.
 You can always add another coat, so less is more.

-Here’s a quick video of me adding the furniture salve to a beverage cart in two different places.
+Here’s a quick video of me adding the furniture salve to a vintage beverage cart in two different places.
 There’s actually quite a bit of damage to this cart, but I was shocked at how much better it looked!
-I would never want to claim that it removed markings or scratches or cup rings, but watch how much it disguises those marks.
+I would never want to claim that it removed markings or scratches or water rings, but it goes a long way to disguise those marks and give future water protection.

 And here’s the after photo with two coats of furniture salve on top.
 You can see that the wood damage around the edges is still pretty rough.
 However, the middle section is drastically better!
 It even brought back the original color of the wood finish!